 This program is an outlet for research on defense and national security issues that will serve to inform and influence opinion on defense matters.
 Participation is not limited to AUSA members or servicemembers.

 - Papers must be original and unpublished (in print or online), and should be in the range of 5,000 to 10,000 words.
 Accompanying graphics must be reproducible in black and white.
 A one-page synopsis of the paper and a brief biography of the author must accompany the manuscript.
 Manuscripts—in MS Word format—may be submitted at any time.

 - Papers are reviewed by an editorial board for overall quality, scholarship and the significance of the subject matter.
-The author of a Land Warfare paper selected for publication will be a candidate to present the paper at an AUSA event.

 Examples of Land Warfare Papers can be found here.